hannes-holey/GaPFlow/paper/paper.md

 Running MD simulations is the computationally most expensive component of the multiscale framework.
 Although the active learning scheme ensures that the database grows only as needed, it is desirable to re-use this database across future simulations.
-Achieving this requires a dedicated data-management strategy, ideally following the FAIR principles [@wilkinson2016_fair].
+Achieving this requires a dedicated data management strategy, ideally following the FAIR principles [@wilkinson2016_fair].
 `GaPFlow` uses [`dtool`](https://www.dtool.dev/) [@olsson2019_lightweight] to package the inputs and outputs of individual MD runs into immutable datasets with unique persistent identifiers, together with automatically generated metadata.
-Users can operate on these datasets locally, but `GaPFlow` can also be readily integrated with a [`dserver`](https://www.dtool.dev/) [@hormann2024_dtool] instance, which indexes the metadata stored on a remote device.
+Users can operate on these datasets locally, but `GaPFlow` can also be readily integrated with a [`dserver`](https://www.dtool.dev/) instance [@hormann2024_dtool], which indexes the metadata stored on a remote device.
 This makes it straightforward to discover previously computed configurations, or to share datasets with collaborators.

 ## Elastic deformations

 <!-- @Christoph: feel free to modify & extend -->
-`GaPFlow` uses the [ContactMechanics](https://contactengineering.github.io/ContactMechanics/) code which is part of the [contact.engineering](https://contact.engineering) [rottger2022_contactengineeringcreate] ecosystem to compute elastic deformations of the walls in contact with the fluid.
+`GaPFlow` uses the [ContactMechanics](https://contactengineering.github.io/ContactMechanics/) code which is part of the [contact.engineering](https://contact.engineering) [@rottger2022_contactengineeringcreate] ecosystem to compute elastic deformations of the walls in contact with the fluid.

 # Acknowledgments